aileot/nvim-laurel/README.md

 git clone https://github.com/aileot/nvim-laurel /path/to/install
 ```

-2. Compile your fennel files with macro path for nvim-laurel
+2. Compile your fennel files with macro path for nvim-laurel:

-   `/path/to/nvim-laurel/fnl/?.fnl;/path/to/nvim-laurel/fnl/?/init.fnl`.
-For
+   `/path/to/nvim-laurel/fnl/?.fnl;/path/to/nvim-laurel/fnl/?/init.fnl`

-   example, in your Makefile,
+   For example, in your Makefile,

 ```make
 %.lua: %.fnl